hannalaakso/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 ## Preview your changes

 1. If you need to update an existing project to use the pre-release, copy the command that displays after the `Success!`message.
-If the `Success!` message does not display, https://design-system.service.gov.uk/get-in-touch/) and we'll help you.
+If the `Success!` message does not display, [contact the Design System team](https://design-system.service.gov.uk/get-in-touch/) and we'll help you.

 2. Navigate to the project in the command line and run the success notification command.
 Running this command makes the project point to the pre-release branch, instead of to the published [GOV.UK Frontend npm package](https://www.npmjs.com/package/govuk-frontend).
 You can now preview your trial changes to GOV.UK Frontend.